microsoftgraph/msgraph-sdk-design/tasks/FileUploadTask.md

         DriveItem.class);

-// upload with the provided callback mechanism final DriveItem result = chunkedUploadProvider.upload(callback); //or uploadAsync to get a future
+// upload with the provided callback mechanism final LargeFileUploadResult<DriveItem> result = largeFileUploadTask.upload(callback); //or uploadAsync to get a future

 ```